 Is the Shack True?

 At first glance, the answer appears to be yes.
-The author barrows heavily from the language of conservative Christendom, encouraging us to enter into the dialogue with an open mind.
+The author barrows heavily from the language of conservative Christendom, encouraging us to enter into the dialogue with an open mind in an attempt to escape the false notions of God that we have created.
 But despite his claims to the contrary, Paul Young commits the very crime his book seeks to overcome.
 He has recreated God, by taking, “the best version of you that you can think of.”

-And we know this because, he portrays God the Father as a “large, beaming African American woman” and as a “dignified, older, wiry [man with] sliver-white hair pulled back into a ponytail.”
-And the Holy Spirit is described as wiry-looking “Asian woman.”
+And we know this because, he portrays God the Father as both a “large, beaming African American woman” and as a “dignified, older, wiry [man with] sliver-white hair pulled back into a ponytail.”
+The Holy Spirit is described as wiry-looking “Asian woman.”
 The very descriptions of God defies God’s commands.
-Young has attributed his own human nature to God.
+Young has placed his own human into God’s nature.
 In so doing, Young has clearly violated the command of Exodus 20:4 which says:

 You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.

 By making God the Father and the Holy Spirit appear as people, Young has blasphemed the very God he claims to be representing.
-And as Octavia Spencer, Graham Greene and Sumire Matsubara seek to represent the God of the universe on the big screen, they will fall infinitely short.
+And as Octavia Spencer, Graham Greene and Sumire Matsubara seek to represent the God of the universe on the big screen, they will fall infinitely short of the biblical descriptions of the Father and Holy Spirit.
 And, they cannot help themselves.
 No created being can capture the grandeur, holiness, wisdom, purity, justice, grace, mercy, goodness, and truth of the God of the universe who set the whole world in motion and who sent his son to redeem the lost.
-Regardless of their talent, they cannot do it.
+Regardless of their talent, no actress or actor can authentically role-play God.
 It is antithetical to their nature.

 Now, the actors’ very inability to accurately represent God is the very thing that will make the book and the movie so appealing.
 Humans can easily relate to the trinity that resembles them.
 But in making God more relatable, likable, and personal, Young’s narrative fails to capture the God of the universe that humanity desperately needs to understand.
 Young promises hope but delivers only confusion.

-And because Young’s framework for understanding God exists apart from the ‘book,’ the God of the Shack advances many unbiblical doctrines.
+And because Young’s framework for understanding God exists apart from the ‘book,’ the God of The Shack advances many unbiblical doctrines, heresy.

 First, Papa claims that there is no hierarchy in the trinity.
 The trinity is said to exists in a “circle of relationship, not a chain of command.”
 Yet in John 8, 14, and 16, a hierarchy is present.
 Jesus does the will of the Father, and the Holy Spirit comes to make much of Christ.
 Remember Jesus’ words: